 Claudia Moseley: MA Environmental Anthropology, Kent University.
 BA (Hons) Fine Art & Textiles, Goldsmiths College.
 Claudia targets the emergence of new perceptions through immersive experience.

-Edward Shuster: PhD candidate (Farjam Scholarship), Princes School of Traditional Arts.
+Edward Shuster: PhD researcher (Farjam Scholarship), Princes School of Traditional Arts.
 MA Philosophy, Exeter University.
 BA (Hons) Philosophy, SOAS.
 Edward’s experimental method unites philosophy and praxis to influence correspondences between nature and psyche.

 Their work has attracted patronage from Tim Burton, Helena Bonham Carter & former RIBA Trust Director Charles Knevitt.

 Together they run the multi-disciplinary research and development studio, Invisible Works.

 I. Aerial Arena.
 Wood, steel and ETFE.
 Sound & light saturation within an environment based on a shelf mushroom (in collaboration with Jerry Tate Architects).